MeVisLab/examples/mevislab.github.io/content/tutorials/visualization.md

 menu:
   main:
     identifier: "visualization"
-    title: "Examples for different possibilities of visualizations in MeVisLab."
+    title: "Examples for Different Possibilities of Visualizations in MeVisLab"
     weight: 550
     parent: "tutorials"
 ---

 # Visualization in MeVisLab {#TutorialVisualization}

 ## Introduction
 Images and data objects can be rendered in 2D and 3D and interacted with in several ways using a set of tools available through MeVisLab.
 In this chapter in particular, we will focus on simple image interaction with two- and three-dimensional visualizations.